rccordell/feeling-responsive/pages/schedule.md

 ## Friday, February 9: Into the Matrix

+{% include alert info='Lab 5a: Preparing to Print' %}

 Watch:

 + Stephen Fry, [*The Machine That Made Us*](http://www.veoh.com/watch/v18714625RMJnrG8x) (This video is about 1 hour long; plan accordingly!)